thommaskevin/TinyML/18_LSTM/README.md

 $E = \sum_t -y_t \log(\hat{y_t})  \tag{8}$

-The gradient of the error with respect to the weights \(\frac{\partial E}{\partial W}\) at each time step is calculated, and then the sum of the gradients over all time steps is obtained:
+The gradient of the error with respect to the weights ($\frac{\partial E}{\partial W}$) at each time step is calculated, and then the sum of the gradients over all time steps is obtained:

 $\frac{\partial E}{\partial W} = \sum_t \frac{\partial E_t}{\partial W}  \tag{9}$